 Although the strip at An Khe was long enough for a leisurely takeoff, the pilot “pulled the guts” on the little Caribou, executing a max vertical tactical takeoff.

 I had no preconceived notion of whom I would encounter onboard, but I wasn’t expecting what I saw: A dozen Green Berets with CAR-15s (Modified M-16s), Chopped M-79 Grenade Launchers, and sidearms I didn’t recognize at the time.
 They weren’t wearing berets.
 Their headgear was green cravats with uniforms in leaf pattern camo, sans patches, name tags, or insignia.
 Onboard for the short lift to Bong Son, they weren’t engaging in horse-play.
 They were quiet and looking straight ahead.
 I thought it unwise to ask, “Wassup?”
 (Oh, wait, that trash-talking hadn’t been invented yet.)
 Saying or asking nothing was wise, I surmised, and that’s what I did while sitting on my helmet in the droning Caribou.

 There were several Marines abroad; they had a small detachment in Bong Son.
 They weren’t completely stoic, but they were not loud, laughing or telling jokes either.

 The Caribou we were guests on is a short landing and takeoff (STOL) tactical transport aircraft which can land within one-thousand feet on unimproved landing strips.
 These twin-engine prop jobs were a workhorse that kept U.S. troops moving, while freeing up valuable helicopter time for our soldiers who needed to get in real close.
 Bong Son would be that place.
 We gently touched down in the dirt, reversed thrust, rolled to a quick stop, and disembarked forthwith — Special Forces, Marines — then me.

 *Named after the first U.S. casualty near the camp, an army major.

 **Some GIs in Vietnam claimed that certain types of incoming mortars didn’t shrill — but that was not my experience.
-Everyone was required, once the mortar alert was sounded, to rush into the bunkers.
+Everyone was required, once the mortar alert was sounded, to rush into the bunkers (when available).
 Some just slept through these warnings, rhetorically asking: “What are you going to do, send me to Vietnam?”